 For the standard course, there are 16 sessions in total.
 During these sessions, patients undergo individualised cardiac rehabilitation using various exercise modalities which aim at improving their aerobic fitness as well as strength.
 Exercises include cycling, running on the treadmill and weight-lifting.

-When did the NHCS cardiovascular rehabilitation and preventive cardiology programme start?
+About NHCS cardiovascular rehabilitation and preventive cardiology programme

-As NHCS sees about 10,000 inpatients and over 100,000 outpatients every year, more patients should come and benefit from the programme, he says.
+As NHCS sees about 10,000 inpatients and over 100,000 outpatients every year, more patients should come and benefit from the programme.

 Cardiac rehabilitation helps in the following ways: